acmpesuecc/GrowPal/README.md

 # GrowPal
 This is a repository for managing code for the GrowPal project.
 Please open an issue if you find any!

+### THE AZURE SERVER SQL SERVER IS NO LONGER MAINTAINED.
+PLEASE USE THE initDatabase.sql FILE TO BUILD THE TABLES ON A LOCAL INSTANCE OF THE MYSQL SERVER.

 ## .exe File For Windows
 Coming soon.